1stRadiant/Matcher/README.md

 # Matcher
-Generate regex from any string without using javascript and without using a language model, its just good old Js code.
+Generate regex from any string without using a language model, its just good old Javascript code.

 # How does it work